5 Must-See Markets in Bangkok

 When: Daily, early in the morning until early evening

 Where: Near Phra Chan Road, next to Thammasat University.
-The market isn’t in just a specific spot, but general area…you’ll know you’re getting closer by the number of amulet vendors set up on the sidewalk.
+The market isn’t in just a specific spot, but a general area…you’ll know you’re getting closer by the number of amulet vendors set up on the sidewalk.

 How to get there: This is another good place to visit the day you head to the Grand Palace and Wat Pho.
-To get to the area, take the BTS at Saphan Taksin Station then grab the Chao Phraya Express Boat to Tha Mahathat (the closet stop to Moon Pier and Pra Chan Road.
+To get to the area, take the BTS at Saphan Taksin Station then grab the Chao Phraya Express Boat to Tha Mahathat (the closest stop to Moon Pier and Pra Chan Road.

 Have you spent time in Bangkok?
 Which markets did you enjoy the most?
 Which would you skip?